sclorg/rails-ex/README.md

 `public/index.html` which serves as the welcome page.
 Other option is to make a request directly to `/articles` which will give you access to the blog.

+The steps in this assume that you have access to an OpenShift deployment; you must have an OpenShift deployment that you have access to in order to deploy this app.

 OpenShift Considerations
 ------------------------
 These are some special considerations you may need to keep in mind when running your application on OpenShift.